Facebook Pixel

 Regular-Season Grade: 78.0 (C+)

-The Dallas Cowboys’ offensive line has been somewhat forgotten at times with all the other chaos going on.
+The Dallas Cowboys’ offensive line was somewhat forgotten at times with all the other chaos going on.
 That is also a product of them essentially just being a league-average unit.
 Long gone are the days when this unit was a consistent top-five group, and with Zack Martin potentially departing this offseason, things could shift further.

 Dallas ranks third in the NFL in pressure rate (27.6%) but is a unit helped by a quick-release passing game.
 That may have been introduced out of necessity, with PBWR ranking them 24th, suggesting that the Cowboys’ offensive line can struggle to sustain blocks for longer reps.